pangucciole/CybersecurityLab/Laboratorio.markdown

 * this command is both saved in the crontab and executed at the end of the script;
 * the errors of the crontab are ignored to avoid leaving any obvious traces;
 * cronjob is executed at every reboot of the system, after waiting 200 seconds (for giving the system time to set up propely).
+* the cronjob will be executed with the privileges of the user that executes `innocent.sh`

 On the attacker machine: